-We recently completed the most comprehensive review of the MSC Fisheries Standard ever undertaken in the 25-year history of the MSC.The new Standard (version 3.0) will come into effect on 01 May 2023.
+We recently completed the most comprehensive review of the MSC Fisheries Standard ever undertaken in the 25-year history of the MSC.The new version of our Standard (version 3.0) came into effect on 01 May 2023.
 It includes significant improvements, including better protections for marine life, as well as stronger fisheries management and compliance requirements.
 These improvements will ensure that MSC certified fisheries continue to be recognised as world leaders in sustainability.

 Consulting our stakeholders